You are here: Urology Textbook > Surgery (procedures) > Vasectomy

 Open-ended Vasectomy:

 The distal (scrotal) end of the ductus deferens is not coagulated or ligated.
-Both ends are separated by fascial interposition described above.
+Both ends are separated by a fascial interposition described above.
 Open-ended vasectomy aims at avoiding epididymal back pressure effects and thus reducing post-vasectomy pain.
 Long-term studies concerning the pearl index are not available.

 Follow-up after Vasectomy

 Wound examination.
-Two separate semen analysis should confirm sterility before other methods of contraception are stopped.
+Two separate semen analyses should confirm sterility before other methods of contraception are stopped.

 Complications (Side Effects) after Vasectomy

-The post-vasectomy pain syndrome is a chronic pain syndrome which develops immediately or several years after vasectomy.
+- Post-Vasectomy Pain Syndrome: is a chronic pain syndrome which develops immediately or several years after vasectomy.
+The risk is reported to be 0.2% (Peacock et al., 2024) to 1–2% (AUA guidelines), depending on the definition.
 Several causes have been proposed: nerve injury, sperm granuloma, congestion of the epididymis and chronic inflammation.
+Treatment options are analgesics, excision of sperm granuloma, denervation of the spermatic cord or vasovasostomy (vasectomy reversal).
+Long-term studies for treatment success are not available.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z